LtSnakePlissken/Q/docs/how_to_setup_omnibridge.md

 First please make sure you have a running validator node as described [here](how_to_setup_validator.md).

 Also please make sure that you have the private key of the validator account as you need it in the config later.
-If you have a keystore file, you can use [extract-get-private-key.js + manual](https://gitlab.com/q-dev/testnet-public-tools/-/tree/master/js-tools) to extract your private key from it.
+If you have a keystore file, you can use [extract-get-private-key.js + manual](https://gitlab.com/q-dev/mainnet-public-tools/-/tree/master/js-tools) to extract your private key from it.

 ## Download repo and configuration
-Clone the latest master of the [testnet-public-tools repository](https://gitlab.com/q-dev/testnet-public-tools/-/tree/master/).
+Clone the latest master of the [mainnet-public-tools repository](https://gitlab.com/q-dev/mainnet-public-tools/-/tree/master/).
 It should contain, amongst others, the three following folders:

 * omnibridge-oracle : The core OmniBridge client
 * omnibridge-ui : A graphical user interface to use the bridge on your local server